 Trinity uses the information provided from the applicant’s FAFSA as well as the Trinity Scholarship Application in determining the student’s level of need.
 Those applicants deemed to have a high need level may be awarded a full-tuition scholarship.
 Applicants with a medium need level may be awarded a scholarship that covers two-thirds of their tuition.
 Those with a relatively low need level may be awarded a scholarship that covers one-third of their tuition.
 An applicant deemed not to have demonstrated need, may be awarded a single token scholarship of one course (three credits) tuition scholarship.
-Trinity will award tuition-based scholarship funds for the exact number of credits required to complete the master’s degree program in which the student has matriculated.
-For example, the MDiv degree is 90 credits; therefore only up to 90 credits may be covered by a Trinity scholarship.
+Scholarship funds will be awarded for the exact number of credits required to complete the master’s degree program in which the student has matriculated.
+For example, the MDiv degree is 90 credits; therefore only up to 90 credits may be covered by a scholarship.
 Tuition-based scholarships can only be applied to a student’s account after the student has enrolled in his or her courses for the term.
-Audits will not be covered by the Trinity Scholarship.
+Audits will not be covered by the scholarships.

 - Remain enrolled as a full-time residential student for the award semester(s).
 Residential classes are those that consist of regularly scheduled, on-campus classroom sessions.
 Distance learning consists of interaction between the student and the instructor (who is physically separated from the student) through the use of communications technology.
 Distance learning credits will not be eligible for scholarship funding.

 - Remain in good academic standing as defined in the Academic Catalog.

 - Fulfill community service obligations.